COUNTIES CLARE & KERRY

 INCLUDING THE DINGLE PENINSULA

-This is a hands-on participatory trip designed to give each group member an intimate experience with the Irish people, their history, culture, and land.
+This is a hands-on participatory trip of Ireland designed to give each group member an intimate experience with the Irish people, their history, culture, and land.
 Daily walks of 5 to 8 miles will take us along country footpaths and medieval trackways to places few Americans have seen.
 The focus is on spending as much time as possible with the Irish people.
 We traverse the internationally known Burren of County Clare with its fascinating geology, along the Cliffs of Moher, highest in Europe, and through ancient settlements known as Clochans.

 DEPOSIT : To reserve your space, a $400 deposit per person is required.
 Final payment is due 60 days prior to the trip departure date.
 If applying within 60 days of the trip departure, full payment is required.